Looking for a simple way to add a WordPress login popup modal on your site?

 These are the design options you get with FireBox.
 Explore these features and customize your login form popup.

-Since we’re creating a WordPress login popup modal here, it’s essential to set the right triggers so that the login form popups at the right time.
+Since we're creating a WordPress login popup modal here, setting the right triggers is essential so the login form popups at the right time.

 Move to the next step to set up the login form trigger.